Cuates/centosinstall/README.md

 # centosinstall
-> CentOS web server installation and configuration
+> CentOS installation and configuration

 ## Table of Contents
 * [Version](#version)